Letalys/Powershell-SCCM-RebootReminder/README.md

 ### Configure the compliance detection script

-First, you have to set the max days before showing UI (l16), i setup by default 7 days.
+You can modify the maximum threshold for the number of days between two restarts (Line 16).
+Beyond this value ,if the number of days since last restart reaches or exceeds this value, then the remediation script will be executed.
+The value returned by the script will be ``$true`` (considered non-compliant)

 ```
 $MaxDays = 7
 ```

-If the compliance detection return ``$true``, the remediation script will be executed.
-(Result not compliant)
+I setup 7 days by default

 ### Configure the compliance remediation script